ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-deployment-multi-site.md

 When you design or deploy this architecture pattern, consider the following steps:

 * You have several options to expand the capacity for the deployment, for example by provisioning new hosts on the initial cluster or by adding new clusters.
-* This pattern provides a few examples how to expand and customize the initial deployment for a few use cases to fit your needs, but note that these are just examples.
+* This pattern provides a few examples of how to expand and customize the initial deployment for a few use cases to fit your needs, but note that these are just examples.
 * You must note VMware limitations.

 To customize the NSX-T overlay topologies, see [the architecture pattern for multisite NSX-T topologies](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-overlays-multi-site).